DannyCool46/alx-low_level_programming/0x02-functions_nested_loops/README.md

 #!/bin/bash
-Write a program that prints _putchar, followed by a new line.
+file 1 Write a function that prints the alphabet, in lowercase, followed by a new line.
-The program should return 0